JogoShugh/CoderDojoPonceSprings.Events/EVENTS_INTRO.md

 object-oriented programming, events, and web programming

-* **Advanced level**: You have already been programming for a while and have your own project that you'd like to discuss with other students or mentors that can help you go further
+* **Advanced level**: You have already been programming for a while and have your own project that you'd like to discuss with other students or mentors that can help you go further.

-# Workshop Sessions Summaries

-Each session will begin around 2:15, so pick one of these by then.
-You don't have to stick with the same session the whole time, and we'll be repeating them at least for a few more sessions.